laraoci/runtime/docs/laraoci-Spec.md

 1. `install-php-extensions imagick` **installs `ghostscript` unconditionally on Debian** and marks it persistent. `--no-install-recommends` does not prevent this; the installer names the package directly.
 2. Ghostscript is only a **Recommends** of `libmagickcore-7.q16-*`, never a Depends.
 Nothing breaks when it goes.

-So the runtime image purges it explicitly after the extension install, and `--auto-remove` reclaims its orphaned tree (`libgs*`, `poppler-data`, `fonts-urw-base35`) - several tens of megabytes back.
+So the runtime image purges it explicitly after the extension install.
 The purge is a hard step with no `|| true`, and a structure test asserts `gs` is absent, so a future installer change that reorders things fails the build loudly instead of silently reintroducing the interpreter.

+**`--auto-remove` does not reclaim the tree - M1 disproved that.** The installer marks everything it pulls in as *manually* installed, and `--auto-remove` only reclaims *auto*-marked packages: `apt-get purge -y --auto-remove ghostscript` on its own frees **187 kB** and leaves the rest in place.
+Every package must be named: `ghostscript`, `libgs10`, `libgs10-common`, `libgs-common`, `poppler-data` - **38.1 MB installed**, measured. `fonts-urw-base35` is deliberately **retained**, contrary to the earlier wording here: it is a Recommends of `libmagickcore-7.q16-10`, i.e. ImageMagick's standard PostScript-35 font set, not Ghostscript baggage, and removing it silently breaks text annotation for anyone who does not name a font explicitly.

+The purge and its assertions live in the **same `RUN`** as the extension install.
+Docker layers are additive, so a purge in a later instruction removes the files from the final filesystem while leaving their bytes in the earlier layer's tarball - an image that passes `command -v gs` and still ships the interpreter.

 PDF rasterisation is explicitly out of scope (§14).
 An application that needs it installs Ghostscript in its own layer, consciously.